abdul-4443/abdul-4443/README.md

 ## About Me

-CS student at **FAST-NUCES, Lahore** (BSCS — Class of 2028)
+CS student at **FAST-NUCES, Lahore** (BSCS — Class of 2028).

-Building real projects while mastering core CS fundamentals
-Currently diving deep into **OS, Databases, AI & Software Design**
-I focus on:
-- Designing **functional, well-architected systems**
-- Programming at **every level** — from Assembly to Python
-- Turning coursework into **real, working projects**
+Honestly, this field wasn't my first choice — but somewhere between debugging Assembly and building data pipelines, that changed.
+Now I'm genuinely invested in where this goes.
+I take my career seriously: I've managed team projects end-to-end, handled the planning, the coordination, the hard calls, and made sure things shipped.
+I stay level-headed under pressure — when things break or deadlines close in, I don't panic, I problem-solve.
+I believe good **leadership** isn't about delegating — it's about owning the outcome.
+I'm not just here to pass courses — I'm building toward a career in systems, AI, or backend engineering with real intent.

-Open to **internships, collaborations, and open-source contributions**
+Open to internships, collaborations, and open-source work.

 ---